Stepping Into Our Mission

 It is the goal of our institution to form priests and scholars who are devout, learned, and useful.
 Every aspect of our renovation is designed to complement that aim.

-A spacious reading room will greet students as they enter the foyer.
-It will provide permanent course reserves and a reference collection, so that students and faculty can easily consult these resources throughout the day.
-The reading room’s prominent location sends a message: academic excellence is prioritized here.
+A spacious reading room greet students as they enter the foyer, providing permanent course reserves and a reference collection, so that students and faculty can easily consult these resources throughout the day.
+The reading room’s prominent location within Hamilton Hall sends a message: academic excellence is prioritized here.

 Formation at the School of Theology involves more than just the classroom.
 We are dedicated to nurturing a deep sense of community among our students, faculty, and staff, and to offering spaces for refreshment and renewal.
-Our renovated building will have ample common area, perfectly suited for conversation and reflection.
+Our renovated building has ample common areas, perfectly suited for conversation and reflection.

 Effective preaching is a skill that demands ongoing practice.
-Our new Samuel T. Lloyd Forum (formerly Hargrove Auditorium) will be a fitting centerpiece for one of the finest preaching programs at any Episcopal seminary.
-From stadium seating to substantially improved acoustics and lighting, the space will facilitate strong connection between speaker and audience.
-Additionally, our renovated building will include state-of-the-art classrooms, a new oratory, and private study carrels.
-Structural components, such as plumbing and electricity, will also be fully upgraded, and every part of our new space will be fully ADA compliant.
+Our new Samuel T. Lloyd Forum (formerly Hargrove Auditorium) is a fitting centerpiece for one of the finest preaching programs at any Episcopal seminary.
+From stadium seating to substantially improved acoustics and lighting, the space facilitates strong connection between speaker and audience.
+Additionally, our renovated building includes state-of-the-art classrooms, a new oratory, and private study carrels.
+Structural components, such as plumbing and electricity, have also be fully upgraded, and every part of our new space is fully ADA compliant.

 What's Next?